akhoury/nodebb-plugin-import/README.md

 * `Segmentation fault` error, along with disabling server logs, try the Redis note, then file an issue, I'll help you through it.
 * `Error: MISCONF Redis is configured to save RDB snapshots, but is currently not able to persist on disk.` see [the redis note](https://github.com/akhoury/nodebb-plugin-import#redis-note), it might help
 * if NodeBB <= 0.5.1 hangs, similar [to this issue](https://github.com/akhoury/nodebb-plugin-import/issues/61), disable the Markdown plugin
+* if you get an `uncaughtException: ER_WRONG_FIELD_WITH_GROUP: Expression #4 of SELECT list is not in GROUP BY clause and contains nonaggregated column 'somedatabase.somecolumn' which is not functionally dependent on columns in GROUP BY clause; this is incompatible with sql_mode=only_full_group_by` you will need to temporarily do this https://stackoverflow.com/a/35729681

 ### Test